 - Go to your Google Account.

-- On the left navigation panel, select Security.
+- In the top navigation panel, select "Security".

 - Select the site or app you want to remove.